yuyingyeh/TransparentShapeRealData/README.md

 The script will output visual hull mesh `$ShapeName_visualHull_$ViewNum.ply` and its subdivised mesh `$ShapeName_visualHullSubd_$ViewNum.ply`.
 The camera poses for these views and the resized binary masks and RGB images are stored in `cam_$ShapeName_$ViewNum.txt`, `$ShapeName_Mask_$ViewNum_binary`, and `$ShapeName_RGB_$ViewNum` for evaluation of the proposed method.

 ### Step 5: Render Two Bounce Normals
 Render input multi-view visual hull two bounce normals.
-First, build the [OptiX Renderer](https://github.com/lzqsd/OptixRenderer) and put the subdivised mesh in `./Shapes/`.
+First, build the [OptiX Renderer](https://github.com/lzqsd/OptixRenderer) at `$RendererRoot` and put the subdivised mesh in `./Shapes/real/Shape_$sid`, where `$sid` is shape id.
 The script will render two bounce normals and save them in `./ImagesReal/`
 ```
-python renderTwoBounce.py
+python renderTwoBounce.py --renderProgram=$RendererRoot
 ```